Guangzongxing/Guangzongxing.github.io/content/post/grant_NSFC_2024/index.md

 projects: []
 ---

-My proposal entitled ‘Development of a Magnon Free Energy Evaluation Algorithm at Finite Temperatures and Its Application in the Design of ThMn$_{12}$-Type Permanent Magnets’ has been selected by the National Natural Science Foundation of China.
+My proposal entitled ‘Development of Magnon Free Energy Evaluation Algorithm at Finite Temperatures and Its Application in the Design of ThMn$_{12}$-Type Permanent Magnets’ has been selected by the National Natural Science Foundation of China.
 I will conduct fundamental research in developing code to calculate the magnon and phonon free energies of permanent magnets at finite temperatures.